chhuang-one/sqxclib/doc/SqConsole.md

 Relationship of SqConsole, SqCommand, and SqOption.

 	           1 : N               1 : N
-	SqConsole ---┬--- SqCommand 1 ---┬--- SqOption 1-1
+	SqConsole ───┬─── SqCommand 1 ───┬─── SqOption 1-1
 	             │                   │
-	             │                   └--- SqOption 1-2
+	             │                   └─── SqOption 1-2
 	             │
-	             └--- SqCommand 2 ---┬--- SqOption 2-1
+	             └─── SqCommand 2 ───┬─── SqOption 2-1
 	                                 │
-	                                 └--- SqOption 2-2
+	                                 └─── SqOption 2-2

 # SqCommand

 User can use SqCommand to define constant (or dynamic) command and it's options.
+Because it derives from [SqType](SqType.md), SqCommand's options can use Sqxc to output JSON or SQL.
 SqConsole use this to parse data from command-line and store parsed data in SqCommandValue.

 	SqType
 	│
-	└--- SqCommand
+	└─── SqCommand

 # SqOption